 Herb Supplements in Food

 Add dried herbs to your poultry food at a rate of no more than 10 to 15% of the feed or serve fresh herbs in bundles hanging in the chicken run.
 Using herbs for chickens as a nutritive boost and preventative helps to strengthen your hens during seasonal molts, hot weather stress, and wet weather.
+Herbs also provide extra calcium, though not enough to replace the oyster shell or egg shell supplement you provide.

 Herbal Medicine for Chickens